 Copyright © Nucleus Medical Media, Inc.

-Multiple sclerosis (MS)Neuromyelitis optica (NMO, Devic’s disease)Exposure to toxic substances.
-This can be associated with optic neuropathy (injury to the optic nerve).Some medicines
+InfectionExposure to toxic substances—this may be associated with optic neuropathy (injury to the optic nerve)Some medications

 Personal or family history of

 Previous history of optic neuritisPrevious history of transverse myelitis (inflammation of the spinal cord)

 In some people, optic neuritis may not cause any visual problems.
 In those that have them, optic neuritis may cause: Relatively sudden decrease in vision, such as blurring, darkening, or dimming of visionLoss of vision in the center of, part of, or all of the visual fieldAbnormal color vision, such as dull and faded colorsPain in or around the eye, which is often made worse with eye movement

 Eye pain will often go away within a few days.
 Vision problems will improve in the majority of people.
 Some may be left with blurred, dark, dim, distorted vision, or complete visual loss.
 Vision usually improves over several weeks or months.